 Do not neglect marketing, customer engagement, and customer service.

-If you fail to communicate with your market, chances are you will lose them to competitors who will communicate with them.
-Regularly touching base with your customers and fostering a genuine connection with them are crucial to building brand awareness and loyalty.
+If you fail to communicate with your market, you will likely lose them to competitors who will share with them.
+Regularly touching base with your customers and fostering genuine connections are crucial to building brand awareness and loyalty.
 Do not neglect customer service, as well.
 Failing customer service can cost you significant revenue and may cause you to lose customers.
-Ensure your channels are open to receiving feedback and that you have the proper customer service tools in place—from social media and online help desks to reverse logistics services and trained representatives.
+Ensure your channels are open to receiving feedback and have the proper customer service tools—from social media and online help desks to reverse logistics services and trained representatives.

 Double-check your financial options.

 One step you shouldn’t miss when trying to save your small business is double-checking where you can get financial backing.
-It would help if you were proactive about finding sources for financial support, especially since maintaining a small business has to do with cash flow.
+It would help if you were proactive about finding sources of financial support, especially since maintaining a small business involves cash flow.
 Governments may be able to pass relief packages.
 Relief bills include the Small Business Administration’s Economic Injury Disaster Loan (EIDL)and the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Now more than ever, you need to know what your financial options are by engaging with policy-makers in your location so that you can advocate for your business’s needs.

 Create a three-month financial plan and strategy.

-Creating a three-month plan for your small business entails going over your key expenses for the next three months and talking to the people or agencies in charge or affected about your options and if you can spread out the costs.
+Creating a three-month plan for your small business entails reviewing your key expenses for the next three months and talking to the people or agencies in charge or affected about your options and whether you can spread out the costs.
 Chances are, they already have options in place and will understand the reality of the current situation.
-After buying yourself some time, consider how you can reduce your monthly costs and fund them moving forward.
+After buying some time, consider how to reduce your monthly costs and fund them moving forward.

 Adapt to whatever changes may come your way.

-Being a good business owner and leader means adapting to any changes that may come, whether it’s stricter lockdowns.
-Hence, you revert to remote work or needing to implement new technologies to keep your business operational.
+Being a good business owner and leader means adapting to any changes that may come, whether they’re stricter lockdowns.
+Hence, you revert to remote work or need to implement new technologies to keep your business operational.
 Being flexible will allow your business to move with the times and meet the demands as they come.
-Unprecedented situations always call for new ways of operating, and you need to monitor changes and mitigate risks even before they come.
+Unprecedented situations always call for new operating methods, and you need to monitor changes and mitigate risks even before they arrive.
 While it’s true that we may never be 100% prepared for everything, we can still do what we can to prepare for the worst.